alefnull/alefsbits/README.md

 a small collection of my VCV Rack modules in a single plugin. [click here](https://github.com/alefnull/alefsbits/releases) for the latest release.

+## poly play

+polyphonic sample player. load sample through right click menu, then choose a number of channels to use. trigger input or button will play the sample, cycling through the available channels.

 ## probably not

 mutes a mono or poly input signal on trigger, based on probability